-It basically explains the distribution of energy level into different atom shells and nucleus atom shells.
-A shell is described as the energy level where particles having the same energy exists.
-In this model, all the nuclear particles are paired one-to-one, neutron with neutron and proton with a proton.
-The paired neutrons and protons in nuclear energy levels are filled when the number of neutrons or protons is equal to 2, 8,20,28,50,82 or 126.
-These are the magic numbers which show the most stable nuclei.
+It basically explains the distribution of energy levels into different atom shells and nucleus atom shells.
+A shell is described as the energy level where particles having the same energy exist.
+In this model, all the nuclear particles are paired one-to-one, neutron with a neutron, and proton with a proton.
+The paired neutrons and protons in nuclear energy levels are filled when the number of neutrons or protons is equal to 2, 8,20,28,50,82, or 126.
+These are the magic numbers that show the most stable nuclei.

 Shell Model of the Atom